Celestinvib/Outsystems-SQLPagination-Sorting/README.md

-with this method is important to let the inputs set as expand in line no, to avoid SQL Injections

-And have in mind that is structure based solution.
+With this method is important to let the inputs set as expand in line no, to avoid SQL Injections And have in mind that is structure based solution.

-Good practises example:
+<i>Good practises example:</i>

 order by